KevinRansom/llmresearch/ContextSummary - Technical Memo.md

 - User-Curated Memory: The agent remembers only what the user chooses to retain
 - Contextual Forgetting: Conversations fade unless explicitly reasserted or summarized
 - GDPR Alignment: Compatible with rights to inspect, delete, and minimize retained data
 - Auditability by Design: The memory artifact is fully inspectable and correctable by the user

 ### Context
 Contrary to proposals advocating indefinite transcript retention, SummaryLedger respects human-like memory decay and user control.
 It avoids the surveillance aesthetic and builds trust—crucial for personal, enterprise, and international adoption.

 ## Conclusion
 SummaryLedger combines recursive summarization, user supervision, and natural memory entropy to form an ethical, effective memory layer for stateless agents.
 It scales with conversation, preserves privacy, and invites a user-guided future for agentic cognition.

+---

+_Drafted by Kevin, annotated by Gemma, assembled by Copilot (Dood by nature, Copilot by name)._